KishanMistri/Data-Science-Machine-Learning-journey/Interview_Materials/Set-2_Questions.md

     - Answer

 #### 17. What are hyperparameters in SGD with hinge loss ?
-    - Answer
+    - the regularization parameter (the alpha)
+    - the number of iterations (n_iter)

-#### 18. Is hinge loss differentiable if not how we will modify it so that you apply SGD ?
+#### 18. Is hinge loss differentiable? if not, how we will modify it so that you can apply SGD ?
-    - Answer
+    -

 #### 19. Difference between ADAM vs RMSPROP ?
     - Answer